 Social media is a big part of our jobs here at Caribbean Journal.
 As an exclusively digital travel brand, and the largest digital travel publication covering the Caribbean, it’s the fastest way for us to share all the Caribbean news, travel and lifestyle stories you need to know, as soon as you need to know them.

 We strive to meet Caribbean lovers wherever you are, taking you to the beach – and beyond – on your desktop or laptop, smartphone or tablet.
 And we want to recognize the Caribbean destinations that have the same goal, sharing news freely and frequently, and promoting a constant real-time conversation between the Caribbean and the people all over the world who love it.
-And while having a lot of followers is a good sign, it’s not everything — because it’s not about how many followers you have, it’s about how you engage with them.
+And while having a lot of followers is a good sign, it’s not everything – because it’s not about how many followers you have, it’s about how you engage with them.
 With this being said, due to the use of social media, people have been mentioning how effective using companies like Buzzoid has been for gaining Instagram followers, which therefore results in a number of loyal buzzoid followers emerging.
-No matter how you decide to increase your social presence, as long as this works for you, that’s all that matters.
+No matter which platform you use, whether that be Instagram, Twitter, Facebook or even a more newly developed social media platform like TikTok, you can easily look online at the 21 Best Sites to Buy TikTok Followers on The Market – Quantum Marketer (or other sites depending on the platform), to grow your following and engage with your audience through great content.
+It doesn’t matter how you decide to increase your social presence, as long as this works for you, that’s all that matters.

 So here, in alphabetical order, is our list of the most social-media savvy Caribbean destinations.